phinguyen44/bundesliga/README.md

 # bundesliga
 A collection of files used to create a d3.js series of line graphs detailing the 2014-2015 Bundesliga season

-The file lives here: http://phinguyen.co/bundesliga
+The live version is here: http://phinguyen.co/bundesliga